mariastlouis/portfolio-react/README.md

 This is my personal portfolio site.
-I built this in React.JS as a way to help my knowledge of the framework.
+I built this in React.js as a way to help grow in my knowledge of the framework.
 Feel free to visit the live site at [www.mariastlouissanchez.com](http://www.mariastlouissanchez.com)

 ![alt text](https://github.com/mariastlouis/portfolio-react/blob/master/public/portfolio_main.png)